arrianaj/a1-christinepang/A1_CHRISTINEPANG.md

 “Seasonal” analyses of energy use would be beneficial to better understand the fluctuations of energy use within a season or month(s) because we can see that it changes drastically throughout the year, so any action proposed to change energy use should depend on the season.
 Comparatively, a “year-long” analysis would only report energy consumed over the whole year and would not be able to differentiate between months of the year that contain the largest energy usage.
 For Northern California, I would define seasonal boundaries based on the amount gas and electicity used in a month along with its rate of change over the year.
 Winter is December - February, which has the highest gas usage.
 Spring is March – May (gas usage decreases), Summer is June – August (gas usage stabilizes, electricity usage increases), and Fall is September – November (gas usage increased, electricity usage decreases).

+Comments: The exaplanation of the chart is again quite similar to what I had reported in my answers.
+It is straightforward.
+The benefits of seasonal analysis could have been a little more specific, maybe give some special examples where it could have been useful.
+The definition of seasonal boundaries is perfect.
+It has been determined properly and exact reasoning has also been provided.